Pat MacLachlan: International career

 He was also capped by the Barbarians.

 Outside of rugby

 Architect

 MacLachlan studied architecture in Cape Town University.
 He became an Architect in Harare (then Salisbury) and in Blantyre, Malawi.

 Teaching

-He became a teacher in Canada at Shawnigan Lake School on Vancouver Island, Canada.
+MacLachlan became a teacher in Canada at Shawnigan Lake School on Vancouver Island, Canada.
 He later became Headmaster at the school.

 He then ran an Independent Schools Service in Hong Kong.